Relational Change

 Our History

-WtC was inspired by the current DEI discourse to move away from the mandated acceptance model to create brave spaces for individual conversations and understanding.
+WtC was inspired by the current equity and empowerment discourse to move away from the mandated acceptance model to create brave spaces for individual conversations and understanding.
 Though embracing diversity can be challenging and even uncomfortable at times, we can’t change what we don’t acknowledge.
 By welcoming uncertainty and having honest discussions about privilege and the intentionally ignored, we can build authentic relationships in diverse cultural environments and workplaces.
 This will create true change within the underlying system that will release bias and inspire growth for all parties at all levels.

 Our Mission